breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 ## Starting Up Your Express Server

+### Local Browser

 Here you will learn how to run your program locally using your localhost.

-1.Open package.json and add a script to start express.
+#### 1.Open package.json and add a script to start express.

 <!-- screenshot of the package.json with the start -->
 !!! example "Example: Package.JSON- Starter Script"
 <!-- include feedback statement explaining how the script works -->
   <!-- One statement that equals the whole command to run the project -->

+#### 2.Run Script To Start Server

-2.Run the script in your command terminal to start the server.
+!!! note "Note: Run the script in your command terminal to start the server."

 You will now be able to see your program when you open localhost:8000.
 Localhost number is the port number declared in your app.js file.

 !!! example "Example: Package.JSON- Port"